 Nonprofit Center of Berkshires Names Nonprofit Award Winners

-May 24, 2018 The Nonprofit Center of the Berkshires, a nonprofit based in Great Barrington that fosters growth among charitable organizations through shared resources, affordable services, and collaborations, this week named seven winners of its inaugural Berkshire Nonprofit Awards.
+March 18, 2022 — The Nonprofit Center of the Berkshires, a nonprofit based in Great Barrington that fosters growth among charitable organizations through shared resources, affordable services, and collaborations, this week announced seven recipients of this year's Berkshire Nonprofit Awards.